cvilsmeier/sqinn/binary_protocol.md

 Sqinn reads a request telegram from stdin, processes the request, outputs a response telegram to stdout, and waits for the next request telegram.
 A telegram consists of a 4-byte size N, followed by a payload of N bytes.
-If N is zero, or a read error occurs, sqinn terminates.
+The payload is either a request or a response.
+If N is zero, or a read error occurs while reading the 4-byte size N or the payload, sqinn terminates.

 A requests starts with a one-byte function code, followed by a variable number of argument values.
 The function code tells sqinn which sqlite function to